 - Confusion with words that can be dynamically reversed (was-saw).

-- Losing the place because one doesn’t instantly recognize what had already been read, as when switching one’s gaze from the right side of one line to the left side of the next line.
+- Losing the place because one does not instantly recognize what had already been read, as when switching one’s gaze from the right side of one line to the left side of the next line.

 - Omitting letters and words because they weren’t visually noted.

-- Masking the image of one letter, by moving the eye too rapidly to the subsequent letter, may result in omission of the first letter.
+- Masking the image of one letter by moving the eye too rapidly to the subsequent letter may result in the omission of the first letter.

 - Difficulty with rapid retrieval of words due to visual retrieval weaknesses.